amuijolene/Fruitful-Bites/README.md

 ---
 ## Tools

-- MS Excel : For data cleaning and analysis
+- MS Excel : For data cleaning, analysis and visualization

 ## Data Cleaning and Preparation